onflow/cadence-lang.org/docs/tutorial/04-capabilities.md

 Capabilities allow an account owner to grant access to specific fields and functions stored in their accounts.
 (Explained more below)

-In this transaction, you create a new capability, then use the `link` function to create a public link to your `HelloAsset` resource object.
+In this transaction, you issue a new capability using the `issue` function.
+This create a link to your `HelloAsset` resource object.
+Then you publish that link to your account's public space, so others can access it.

-Next you use that link to borrow a [reference](../language/references) to the underlying object and call the `hello()` function.
+Next, anyone can use that link to borrow a [reference](../language/references.mdx) to the underlying object and call the `hello()` function.
 A detailed explanation of what is happening in this transaction is below the transaction code so, if you feel lost, keep reading!